endojs/endo/packages/cli/demo/README.md

 In this example, "alice" send the doubler back to us, their host.

 ```
-> endo send HOST --as alice 'This is the @doubler you sent me.'
+> endo send HOST --as alice-agent 'This is the @doubler you sent me.'
 > endo inbox
 0. "alice" sent "This is the @doubler you sent me."
 > endo adopt 0 doubler doubler-from-alice